apache/directory-fortress-core/README-LOAD-TESTING.md

 </Configuration>
 ```

-Usage Tips:
+Tips:
 - Use course-grained logging and a file appender for application logging.
-- Use the console output for viewing the jmeter test progress.
+- Use console output for viewing the jmeter test progress.
-- Use the log files (more later) when the troubleshooting and reporting.
+- Use the jmeter and log4j log files (more later) when troubleshooting and reporting.

-For more info on testing with the jmeter-maven-plugin:
+More info on testing with the jmeter-maven-plugin:
 - [Basic Configuration](https://github.com/jmeter-maven-plugin/jmeter-maven-plugin/wiki/Basic-Configuration)
 ___________________________________________________________________________________
 ### 6. Run the tests